- What is website taxonomy?

 Categorize pages based on page content rather than the research data for keywords.

 In a network taxonomy, categories are connected to each one another by association.
 In some cases, a network taxonomy is also used in combination with hierarchical taxonomy.
-Design this taxonomy if you own a large website.
-Some of the benefits associated with creating a network taxonomy include linking to other content and passing SEO juice.
+You might want to use this taxonomy if you own a large website.
+Some of the benefits with adopting different types of taxonomy would be to help search engines understand the context of the page better.

 Consider having the most recent information or the most popular content available in a different section than the rest of the content.